birth photography blends the artistry of photography, the care of birth work and the unpredictability of a life lived on-call.

 RIVERSIDE METHODIST HOSPITAL / OHIO STATE UNIVERSITY MEDICAL CENTER / MOUNT CARMEL EAST, WEST, AND ST. ANN'S / DUBLIN METHODIST HOSPITAL / GRANT MEDICAL CENTER / MIAMI VALLEY HOSPITAL - FAMILY BEGINNINGS

 ANY RECOMMENDATIONS ON HOMEBIRTH MIDWIVES?

 YES!
-IN COLUMBUS I LOVE RACHEL MCCLOSKEY AT NATURAL BIRTH COLUMBUS AND LORA HART AT OHIO HOME BIRTH.
+IN COLUMBUS I LOVE RACHEL, LORA, AUDRA, AND JAMIE AT THE COLUMBUS MIDWIFE COLLECTIVE.
 AMY KNISLEY AT WELLROUNDED MIDWIFERY IS GREAT IN GRANVILLE, AND ERICA ANDREWS AT LAUGHING MOON MIDWIFERY IN ATHENS IS ABSOLUTELY PHENOMENAL.

 I'M A NEW BIRTH PHOTOGRAPHER - HAVE ANY TIPS?